OpenClaw logoOpenClawv2026.7INTERMEDIATE

 ⚡ Use /context detail in conversation to see what's consuming your context window

-🟢 Agent workspace at ~/.openclaw/workspace/ stores files, skills data, and memory index
+🟢 Agent workspace at ~/.openclaw/workspace/ stores files, skills data, and the memory index

 Deployment